 There is no evidence that a person can get West Nile virus from handling live or dead birds.
 However, people should always avoid barehanded contact when handling any dead animal.
 Pick the carcass up with a shovel or gloved hands.
 Dispose of the bird by double bagging in plastic bags and placing in an outdoor trash receptacle.

 Periodically, adult mosquito populations become such that CMC must do an Ultra Low Volume (ULV) insecticide spray application in order to reduce adult mosquito populations to tolerable levels.
 Anyone who would like to be notified when these mosquito spraying applications are to take place in their area or to ensure insecticides are not sprayed near their property, call CMC toll-free, (877) 276-4306.
-For information about the Colorado Pesticide Sensitive Registry, click here or call CMC toll-free, (877) 276-4306.
+More information about the Colorado Pesticide Sensitive Registry is available online or call CMC toll-free, (877) 276-4306.

 The Garfield County Cooperative Mosquito Control Program also recognizes many people are involved with organic farming and organic home gardening.
 CMC has products that are certified for use on or near organic crops by the Organic Materials Review Institute (OMRI).
 Technicians are trained to apply these organic products to areas of larval mosquito production around organic operations.
 For more information regarding OMRI certified products CMC has available, call (877) 276-4306 or e-mail to email@example.com.

 Even in areas where the virus is circulating, very few mosquitoes are infected, and most are simply a nuisance, but not a health threat.
 Even if a mosquito is infected, the chances a person will become severely ill from any single mosquito bite are extremely small.